m-kaminski/pitch_processor/README.md

 in such a manner that if one order of given order_id is routed to a worker thread, every other order with the same order_id will end up with the same worker thread.

+# TESTING

+I have used following testing strategies to ensure quality of the program

+1. Unit Testing implemented using tool called gtest, coverage is assessed using gcov.
+Every class is bundled with tests
+2. Tool called Valgrind is used to verify for lack of memory leaks and bad memory accesses
+3. Performance is evaluated using tool called time
+4. Manual testing is performed to determine other areas for testing

 # PERFORMANCE